Operation Toan Thang III: September

 On 24 September at 03:00 helicopter gunships of the 1st Infantry Division engaged six PAVN/VC 9 mi east of Bến Cát killing five.
 At 04:45 mechanized infantry of the 2nd Brigade, 25th Infantry Division and ARVN armored cavalry and infantry from the 49th Regiment, 25th Division in a night defensive position 9 miles north-northeast of Củ Chi received a ground probe.
 The units responded with their weapons supported by helicopter gunships and an AC-47.
 The enemy withdrew at 05:05 leaving ten dead and four AK-47s.
-At 09:10 a unit of the 3rd Brigade, 1st Cavalry Division found a six-ton rice cache 11 mi west-northwest of Quần Lợi.
+At 09:10 a unit of the 3rd Brigade, 1st Cavalry Division found a six-ton rice cache 11 mi west-northwest of Quản Lợi.
 At 10:30 a unit of the 1st Brigade, 1st Cavalry Division supported by helicopter gunships and airstrikes engaged an enemy unit 15 mi east-northeast of Tây Ninh.
 One airstrike caused a massive secondary explosion resulting in a 1,600 ft smoke column.
 The enemy withdrew at 11:00 leaving 24 dead and a large munitions cache including 75 107 mm rockets and 25 antitank mines.
 At 16:00 a unit of the 2nd Brigade, 1st Infantry Division was ambushed 4 mi southwest of Phước Vĩnh killing two.
 At 17:40 an observation helicopter of the 1/9th Cavalry drew fire 20 mi northeast of Sông Bé and directed airstrikes and an AC-119 onto the area, the bodies of eight PAVN/VC were seen among 15 destroyed bunkers in the strike area.
 At 21:05 a unit of the 2nd Brigade, 25th Infantry Division detected ten PAVN/VC on their perimeter and directed artillery fire onto the area killing seven.
 At 22:40 a unit of the 2nd Brigade, 25th Infantry Division engaged 25 PAVN/VC 9 miles southwest of Bến Cát, the enemy withdrew at 01:30 leaving 16 dead.
 At 23:25 a unit of the 2nd Brigade, 25th Infantry Division killed five PAVN/VC 3 mi northeast of Trảng Bàng.
 An OH-6 was shot down 10 mi east of Phước Bình.